mrstone14/TC4-shield/hardware/TC4ESP/readme.md

 Explanation of TC4ESP schematic.

 Components description:
-- buttons pad - using the resistor ladder principle - https://en.wikipedia.org/wiki/Resistor_ladder - and the ADC input of ESP 8266
+- buttons pad - done using the resistor ladder principle - https://en.wikipedia.org/wiki/Resistor_ladder - and the ADC input of ESP8266.
-    you can buy ready to use boards for this purpose from eBay, search for "Analog button for Arduino" to handle this new button pad option, a new library adcButtons has been created, forking the initial cButton library.
+    The buttons pad can be DIY, or you can buy ready to use boards for this purpose from eBay, search for "Analog button for Arduino".
+    To handle this new button pad option, a new library adcButtons has been created, forking the initial cButton library.
-    A new feature of this library allows is the long press handling.
+    A new feature of this library is the long press handling.
     This library, along with the resistor ladder concept, can be used also with the original TC4 shield, changing the ADC GPIO pin accordingly.

 - heater SSR - any random fire SSR, only slow PWM support so far, ICC and PAC is work in progress.